t-vi/warp-ctc/README.md

 Note that this is not the same as [Sean Naren's Warp-CTC PyTorch wrapper](https://github.com/SeanNaren/warp-ctc).
-I have tried to stay close to the modern way of doing things and use ATen - this had not been available when Sean made bindings.
+I have tried to make the bindings look as PyTorch-y as possible in terms of interface and also to stay close to the modern way of doing things in the internals and use ATen - this had not been available when Sean made bindings.